 - Microwave News coverage of the Interphone issue

-- Lloyd Morgan's column entry on the flaws of the Interphone studies and their protocol
+- Lloyd Morgan's analysis of the Interphone protocol

 Also in the news

 ARPANSA increase their acute ELF exposure limits threefold